 1. Helps to Ensure that all Stakeholders are on the Same Page

-When working on a project, it is important that all stakeholders are aware of what is required in order for the project to be successful.
+When working on a project, all stakeholders must be aware of what is required to succeed.

-By having a business requirements document, you can ensure that everyone involved in the project understands the goals and objectives, as well as the expectations.
+By having a business requirements document, you can ensure that everyone involved in the project understands the goals, objectives, and expectations.

-This can lead to the avoidance of any misunderstandings or miscommunications that could cause problems further down the line.
+This can lead to avoiding any misunderstandings or miscommunications that could cause problems further down the line.

 2. Provides a Clear Overview of the Project

 The business requirements document should contain all the essential information required for the project to be completed successfully.
 This helps ensure that everyone involved in the project understands what needs to be done, and how it should be done.

 By identifying these risks early on, you can then take steps to mitigate them or even avoid them altogether.
 This reduces the chances of problems further along the project lifecycle.

 Using a business requirements document helps gather all of the essential information about the project in one place.
 You can utilize the information to decide how best to proceed with the project.